kaltura/playkit-js-youbora/docs/YouboraPlugin.md

 Note: `content.customDimension` are values that can be reported as extra information by application and it will be stored in the Youbora reports.

-Usually only 2 `content.customDimension` are available to use and customers can use up to 20 values but it may reqire extra charge from Youbora.
+Usually only 2 `content.customDimension` are available to use and customers can use up to 20 values but it may require extra charge from Youbora.

 ### Debug The events